 Now, despite choosing the perfect paint the sheen of the shade can make all the difference.
 Choose a lower sheen in secondary rooms like an office or master bedroom.
 A flat or eggshell might be harder to clean and have less durability, but it can camouflage flaws.
 Higher sheens, like semi-gloss and gloss are easy to clean, but you can see all the imperfections on the wall.
 Try using a higher sheen in kitchen and baths with their is a higher volume of traffic.

-Let me know in the comment section below what’s your favorite neutral paint color — and tell me if you’ve got an upcoming paint project in the plan.
-My home needs a touch-up soon to cover knicks and cracks, but I will be staying neutral and highlighting key color in a few accent pieces.
+Let me know in the comment section below what’s your favorite neutral paint color — and tell me if you’ve got an upcoming paint project in your home improvement plans.
+Bonus points, for sharing your project’s transformation on our Facebook Page here.